dart-lang/language/working/augmentation-libraries/feature-specification.md

 The augmentation replaces the original function body with the augmenting code.
 Inside the augmentation body, a special `augment super()` expression may be used to execute the original function body.
-That expression takes an argument list matching the original function's parameter list and returns the function's type.
+That expression takes an argument list matching the original function's parameter list and returns the function's return type.

 **TODO: Better syntax than `augment super`?**